Somatic Healing

 -

-Trauma isn’t a pathology, but is an adaptive, protective response wired for survival.
-Healing trauma means restoring a sense of safety so you can be present with yourself again.
+Trauma isn’t a pathology, but an adaptive survival response.
+Healing trauma means restoring safety so you can be present with yourself again.
 Presence is the gateway back to your true self, because trauma creates barriers to the heart, which is inherently self-healing.

 Sessions are either online from anywhere in the world via live Zoom, or in-person in NYC.